-Usually, Fat Tuesday – Mardi Gras in French – splits the city into parade-goers and costumers.
-Parade-goers attend the Krewe of Zulu and Krewe of Rex parades, with diehards staying for the long procession of truck parades – all of which were cancelled for COVID.
-We’re costumers so though alcohol sales were forbidden in the French Quarter, and our day started at 28 degrees, we masked up and masqued up and ventured out.
-Continue reading
+Fat Tuesday – Mardi Gras in French – splits the city into parade-goers and costumers.
+Parade-goers go to the Krewe of Zulu and Krewe of Rex parades, with diehards staying for the truck parade.
+We’re costumers so we spent the day wandering the French Quarter and Marigny taking in all the fun and fabulous ideas people came up with this year.

 Last year was so quiet so it was wonderful to see all the colorful silliness and ingenuity on display.
 There were a lot of Ukraine costumes this year.
 Continue reading

 I’ve explained before that there’s more than one Mardi Gras.
 On Lundi Gras (Monday before Fat Tuesday) we’re usually Uptown for the epic Krewe of Orpheaus Parade.
 The floats and bands are incredible and the weather promised to be mild for the nighttime parade.
 This year, we decided to attend the Krewe of Red Beans parade in the Marigny instead.

 Founded in 2009, the Krewe of Red Beans began with a small group of school teachers and newcomers to New Orleans.
 Continue reading

 After 3 parades Friday night, Saturday was a 5-parade day starting with the Krewe of Pontchartrain.
 The weather couldn’t have been more glorious for parading – 65, crisp and sunny – which made for thick crowds along St.Charles.
 The Big Easy Rollergirls led the way for school bands, dancers, baton twirlers, pom girls and plenty of floats.
 Tulane University’s band dazzled with lofty high-kicks.
 Continue reading